Inferring correlated distributions: boosted top jets: Results

 \subsubsection{Prior comparison}

 As a direct comparison between the loose ($\Sigma=100$) and tight ($\Sigma=1400$) priors for the model with correlations, we show in Fig.~\ref{fig:comparison_priors} the inferred probability of top jets as a function of events in a given sample.
 We also add a third possibility considering an intermediate case with $\Sigma=500$ to browse the stability of different allowed variations of the priors.
+For all cases, we observe how if the number of events is too small the prior dominates and biases the inferred probability.
+The number of events needed to overcome the prior bias depends on the choice of $\Sigma$.

 In the previous sections we came to the conclusion that the model with correlations adequately captures the data distributions for both the loose and tight priors.
-However, the prior with $\Sigma=100$ systematically allows the posterior probabilities to better fit the data once the amount of events is enough to dominate the inference process.
+However, one should note that the tight prior still biases all distributions even for $10^5$ events while the loose prior systematically allows the posterior probabilities to better fit the data once the amount of events is enough to dominate the inference process.
 The prior with $\Sigma=500$ displays a smooth progression between the other two values.